cascadefox/cascade/README.md

 ### Oneline Breakpoint

-If you'd like to have Cascade transition into it's online layout on either smaller or larger sizes you can simply do so by changing the breakpoint value in the [responsive include](chrome/includes/cascade-responsive.css) file.
+If you'd like to have Cascade transition into it's Oneline layout on either smaller or larger sizes you can simply do so by changing the breakpoint value in the [responsive include](chrome/includes/cascade-responsive.css) file.
 If you don't want Cascade to break to the Oneline layout at all remove it from the [userChrome.css](chrome/userChrome.css) file

 ```css
 @media (min-width: 1000px) {